-I’ll walk through the rationale behind this shift, the choice of tools (Kiota and Koalesce), and how together they solve real-world integration challenges in distributed systems.
+I’ll walk through the rationale behind this shift, the choice of tools (Kiota and Koalesce), and how together they solve real-world integration challenges in a microservice architecture.

 Why Generating API clients?